 Web performance optimization is abou making your site faster.
 It's important.
 Do it!

-A simple raffle and perhaps your last chance to win a 2-day pass for best Web Performance and Operations conference in Europe (London, Oct 2-4).
+A simple raffle and perhaps your last chance to win a 2-day pass for the great Web Performance and Operations conference (NYC, Oct 14-16)

 Defer loading third party (async) scripts until after onload, for better, more meaningful page load time data.